cedudley18/dataviz_finaltopic/classmate_projects.md

 Nick: blog of housing in Boston and New York including analyses of housing options and a leaflet of the options in Boston

+## April 27

+Kaden: shinyApp of hockey/shot data where you can look at powerplay goals and also select a variable of your choice on another tab